pebble-dev/rebble-store/README.md

 ## The Panic Store for pebble
 The Panic Store is a Pebble App store.
-If you want t contribute please help us.
+If you want to contribute send us a pm.